-— the conversion of a TS or PAS to an IS.
+— the conversion of a TS or PAS to an IS,

+— the conversion of a PAS to a TS.

-However, the committee shall pass a resolution containing the following elements: 1) target dates, 2) confirmation that the scope will not be expanded, and 3) the convenor or project leader.
-The committee shall also launch a call for experts (Form 4 is not required).
+However, the committee shall pass a resolution containing the following elements: 1) target dates, 2) confirmation that the scope will not be expanded, 3) the Convenor or Project Leader and 4) UN Sustainable Development Goals (SDGs, www.iso.org/SDGs).
+The committee shall also launch a call for Experts (Form 4 is not required).

+A two-thirds majority resolution is required for:

-For the conversion of a TS or a PAS to an IS, a two-thirds majority resolution is required.
+the conversion of a TS or a PAS to an IS,

+the conversion of a PAS to a TS,

-If the revision or the amendment results in an expanded scope, 2.3 applies (NP ballot shall be initiated and Form 4 is required).
+a revision or an amendment that results in an expanded scope.

+The Secretary/Committee Manager shall ensure that the appropriate group that will develop the project with the new approved scope shall comply with the requirement for at minimum 4 or 5 P-members actively participating.

 2.3.2 A new work item proposal within the scope of an existing technical committee or subcommittee may be made in the respective organization by

 — a National Body;